Key Points

 • Log unlock dates and vesting amounts in your tracker

-• Monthly CSV export from exchanges and wallets
+• Export monthly CSVs from exchanges and wallets

 • Owner can change taxes or pause trading?
 Pass.